nick-kalen/DS5001-final-project/.ipynb_checkpoints/README-checkpoint.md

 - **images**: this directory is where all images embedded in the final report are stored.
 - **output**: this directory contains all CSV files listed as deliverables in the requirement for this project.
 - **output-viz**: this directory contains all generated CSV files not listed as deliverables, but necessary to produce desired visualizations.

+To export the FINAL_REPORT.ipynb file to HTML without losing images, run the following terminal command: `jupyter nbconvert FINAL_REPORT.ipynb --no-input --to html`